Carmel DUI Defense Lawyer

 Charges for drunk driving are taken very severely in Indiana.
 You must take immediate action to safeguard your rights if the police stop you and claim you were driving while intoxicated.
 If your blood alcohol level was 0.08% or greater; breath, blood, or urine tests could indicate that you were driving while impaired.
 You risk spending much money and time in jail if caught driving after drinking in Indiana.
 DUI is a Class A misdemeanor with a maximum one-year prison sentence and a $2,500 fine.
 You require the assistance of a knowledgeable DUI defense attorney in Carmel, Indiana.

-For many years, Rathburn Law’s DUI defense attorneys in Carmel have fought for the rights of DUI victims in Indiana.
+For many years, Rathburn Law’s DUI defense attorneys in Carmel have fought for the rights of their clients and DUI victims in Indiana.
 We know that being accused of DUI carries a variety of consequences, including losing your license and spending time in jail.
 For this reason, we represent DUI victims while offering legal counsel for the best outcomes.